Conservation and Biodiversity

 The company is a group of palm oil plantation with commitment in biodiversity conservation.
 As a prove of its commitment, since the first commencement of its plantation in PT Swakarsa Sinarsentosa in 1997, the company has allocated a part of its concession for conservational area.

-Presently the total of conservation area provided by the company is more than 5.000 Ha, which located in thirteen block conservational area.
+Presently the total of conservation area provided by the company is more than 3.000 Ha.
 Such conservational area serve more than as the habitat for various flora, but also serve as environmental provider, which sustain the life of various local and migrated fauna.

 The entire partnership program with educational entities in the management of conservational area is an efforts by DSN towards sustainable palm oil plantation management.